Boundary value problems and Hardy spaces for elliptic systems with block structure: Critical numbers and kernel bounds

-are bounded from $\L^1$ into $C^\eta$ and in particular bounded from $\L^1$ into $\L^\infty$.
-They correspond to the kernels $\nabla_x G$, $\nabla_y G$, $\nabla_x \nabla_y G$.
-Using the Dunford--Pettis Theorem as in Step~4 of the proof of Theorem~\ref{prop: pointwise estimates}, we first obtain H\"older continuity of the kernels in $x$ (with any exponent $\eta \in (0,1)$), uniformly in $y$, and then by duality the same with the roles of $x$ and $y$ reversed.
-This proves (ii) and (i) with $c=0$.
+We can then use the mapping properties from $\L^1$ into $\Lamdot^\eta$ and once more the Dunford--Pettis theorem, in order to obtain first H\"older continuity of the kernels in $x$ (with any exponent $\eta \in (0,1)$), uniformly in $y$, and then by duality the same with the roles of $x$ and $y$ reversed.
+Such type of argument has appeared earlier on in the proof of Lemma~\ref{lem: half-equivalence}.
+This proves (ii) and finishes the proof of (i) with $c=0$.

-In order to prove the exponential decay in (i), we apply the analytic perturbation method of Step~2 of the proof of Theorem \ref{thm:dreal}, using the $\L^\infty$-bounds just proved in general and the fact that exponential decay holds when $L$ is replaced by $-\Delta_x$.
-Indeed, in this case $(1+ L_0)^{-\beta}$ is given by the classical Bessel kernel